2025 Afghanistan–Pakistan conflict: 11 October

 On the night of 11 October, the Afghan Taliban—through the Islamic National Army led by Qari Fasihuddin—launched an attack on multiple Pakistani military posts along the Afghanistan-Pakistan border.
 Afghan officials stated that the attack was in response to the Pakistani airstrikes in Afghanistan.
+The Afghan government claimed to have killed 58 Pakistani personnel, with 9 Afghan soldiers killed.
 Hours after the attack, the Afghan Ministry of Defense declared that the group’s operation against Pakistan had concluded. but warned that any future violations of Afghanistan’s airspace would provoke a "decisive response."
 Pakistani officials, however, stated that they had rejected the unilateral ceasefire declaration by the Afghan government and continued attacking military positions in Afghanistan.
 This was confirmed by a Taliban spokesman, who noted that attacks on Afghan military posts continued well into the morning of 12 October.
+The Pakistan Army claimed to have killed 200 Afghan and TTP forces, with 23 Pakistani soldiers killed and another 29 wounded in cross-border firing.
+Moreover, the Inter-Services Public Relations (ISPR), the media wing for the Pakistan Armed Forces, claimed that Afghan military posts adjacent to border areas such as Kurram, Chagai, and Zhob were destroyed.
+The ISPR added that an Afghan Humvee was destroyed in the operation, with the Pakistani flag raised over an Afghan border post in Angoor Adda.